In February of 1833, an inquiry was made by Joseph Smith concerning what the Lord thought of some of the men using tobacco in their meetings.

 I was surprised to find very little said concerning the eating of meats in recent years.

-As we look backwards in time to when the church was centered mostly in the United States, we see leaders of the church speaking more specifically on the matter.
+As we look backward in time to when the church was centered mostly in the United States, we see leaders of the church speaking more specifically on the matter.

 President George Q. Cannon (This one starts off talking mostly about hunting):